vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 * 11 - Could not install additional package repo
 * 12 - Could not install CNI package.
 * 13 - Failed to merge kubeconfig and set context
+* 14 - Could not install designated profile

 ## Limitations